guys-in-the-cloud/cloud-skill-boosts/Challenge-labs/Build and Secure Networks in Google Cloud: Challenge Lab.md

 If prompted, please type yes & then enter two times.
 You'll see you're successfully login to the juice-shop VM from bastion VM, It means our SSH firewall is working perfectly

+If you get <b> Public key access denied</b> do the process manually

 # Congratulations! you've completed your challenge lab
 ## Happy Learning